How To Photograph Reflections During The Afterglow

 At Sunset Hope For A Clear Horizon

-An area on the horizon, directly above where the sun has set, that is free of cloud cover.
+Ideally you'll be confronted with an area on the horizon, directly above where the sun has set, that is free of cloud cover.
 Otherwise, as is so often the case, that cloud cover will create a barrier to stop the light getting through.

 Low Lying Clouds Can Light Up Your World